Fannon/mobo-documentation/Importing/README.md

 * `---` will be substituted with `/` (subpages)

 ## data import (programmatically)
-TODO: This feature is planned, but not implemented yet
+TODO: Implemented, but not documented yet.